iosg073/Notes-CODE-Django-1st-Repo/readme.md

     'django.contrib.sessions',
     'django.contrib.messages',
     'django.contrib.staticfiles',
-    'tunr'
+    'tunr_app'
 ]
 ```

 Now, in the terminal run `python3 manage.py runserver` and then navigate to
-`localhost:8000`.
+`localhost:8000` (or `127.0.0.1:8000`...they're the same!
+Kinda a Batman Wayne moment, eh?).
 You should see a page welcoming you to Django!

 `manage.py` contains a lot of management commands for Django.
 We'll see more
 later, but [here](https://docs.djangoproject.com/en/2.1/ref/django-admin/) is